Blessings

 Jubilees 22:6-25

-And he ceased commanding him and blessing him.
+Then he stopped speaking and blessing him.

 Abraham blesses Jacob again